LiskArchive/lips/proposals/lip-update_genesis_block_schema_and_processing.md

 ## Motivation

-[LIP 0034][LIP34] introduced a block asset schema that allows to directly specify an initial state for blockchains created with Lisk SDK.
-However, with the specification of the Lisk interoperability solution and [the new state model][LIP40] it introduces, it is necessary to redefine and update the format and processing of a genesis block for blockchains created with Lisk SDK.
+[LIP 0034][lip-0034] introduced a block asset schema that allows to directly specify an initial state for blockchains created with Lisk SDK.
+However, with the specification of the Lisk interoperability solution and [the new state model][lip-0040] it introduces, it is necessary to redefine and update the format and processing of a genesis block for blockchains created with Lisk SDK.

 ## Rationale

 ### Usage of `assets` property of the block

 The new genesis block format and processing is specified with the rationale of having a compact and self-contained way of initializing a blockchain in the Lisk ecosystem.
-With this in mind, this LIP defines a genesis block format and processing based on the specifications given in [Update block schema and block processing LIP][BlockLIP].
+With this in mind, this LIP defines a genesis block format and processing based on the specifications given in [Update block schema and block processing LIP][research:update-block-schema].
 In particular, the `assets` property contains the necessary information to initialize the state of the blockchain.
 Each element in the `assets` array contains the information necessary to set the state store for a given module.
 Hence, each module should define the format and processing logic for this information in the genesis block.

 ### Processing of the genesis block